Who Knows Where the Time Goes?: History

+It was the last song Denny sang at her last ever performance, before she died at age 31.

-Structure
+Structure and lyric

-The song is a slow-paced reflection in three verses on observed events ("Across the evening sky all the birds are leaving") Having described these observations, Denny then writes that, for her, some things are timeless ("Before the winter's fire, I will still be dreamin'; I have no thought of time") and in the last line of the short chorus asks rhetorically, "Who knows where the time goes?".
+The song is a reflection in three verses on observed events ("Across the evening sky all the birds are leaving").
+Denny writes that she does not count time ("Before the winter's fire, I will still be dreamin'; I have no thought of time") and in the last line of the short chorus asks rhetorically, "Who knows where the time goes?".
+The last verse includes the lines "I am not alone while my love is near me, I know it will be so until it's time to go.”